 American Empire and Mr. Bernard moved for summary judgment on the ground that Mr. Bernard did not know of the existence of the dog on his leased property.
 He also stated he did not know of the dog’s dangerous propensities.
 In response, Ms. Coburn argued the lease allowed Mr. Bernard to inspect the leased premises, and if he had inspected them, he would have known the dog was on the property.
 The trial court granted the motion for summary judgment, finding that Ms. Coburn had been provided time to schedule the deposition of Mr. Bernard and that there was no genuine issue of material fact regarding Mr. Bernard’s knowledge about the dog that attacked Ms. Coburn.

-Here, there was no evidence Mr. Bernard had knowledge of dogs on the property leased to Ms. Dixon.
+Here, there was no evidence Mr. Bernard knew of dogs on the property leased to Ms. Dixon.
 It was not shown that he knew of the animal’s dangerous propensities.
 Ms. Coburn contended that evidence suggested Mr. Bernard should have known there were dogs on the property.
-But the appellate court here held that the evidence she pointed to was in fact conjecture, such as the fact that since the police department had been called to the premises due to complaints of dogs barking, Mr. Bernard must have known there were dogs on the property.
+But the appellate court here held that the evidence she pointed to was, in fact, conjecture, such as the fact that since the police department had been called to the premises due to complaints of dogs barking, Mr. Bernard must have known there were dogs on the property.

 The appellate court affirmed the trial court judgment granting summary judgment in favor of Mr. Bernard and American Surplus.

 The injury attorneys at Lavis Law represent Louisiana residents in their personal injury claims for compensation following an accident.
 Our office provides a free, confidential consultation and can be reached by calling 866.558.9151.

 More Blog Posts:

 Louisiana Appeals Court Upholds Verdict in Favor of Plaintiffs Injured in Elevator Crash at Superdome, Louisiana Injury Lawyer Blog